Why Hire a CPA Firm Virtual Assistant? Pros and Cons

 Cost Efficiency

-This makes virtual assistance especially attractive for smaller CPA firms that want professional support without committing to full-time employees.
+This model is particularly beneficial for small to mid-sized CPA firms that need structured support without committing to full-time overhead.

 Flexibility and Scalability